-Jackson + Coker celebrates Telehealth Awareness Week.
+Jackson and Coker celebrates Telehealth Awareness Week.

 Telehealth has become an indispensable part of the healthcare system and the supporting technology is making it possible for patients to receive care for a wide range of conditions.
 It enables doctors and advanced practitioners to triage, treat, and monitor patients.

 “Virtual care is decreasing the strain on our healthcare system and reducing barriers to care.
-With easier access to generalists and specialists, the result is improved outcomes,” says Afshan Ali, former Jackson + Coker Divisional Vice President of Telehealth.
+With easier access to generalists and specialists, the result is improved outcomes,” says Afshan Ali, former Jackson and Coker Divisional Vice President of Telehealth.

 There are many reasons why patients choose telehealth over traditional in-person appointments.
 With the emerging importance of virtual care, patients enjoy its convenience, and it is bridging a gap in care for others.